ISAITB/xml-validator/README.md

 And get the artifact from the `xmlvalidator-war` module.

-# Running the web application
+# Running the applications

+Both web and standalone versions require Java 8 to run.

+## Web application

 The application is accessible at: